 - Select Disable temporarily or similar options.

-- Once the antivirus is disabled, try launching Destiny 2 and check if the error is resolved.
+- Once the antivirus is disabled, try launching Destiny 2.

 If the error Destiny 2 error code buffalo is resolved after disabling antivirus, try adding the game to the exception or whitelist.